• Sign In

 This evolutionary process—shaped over millennia by factors like soil composition, temperature, and moisture availability—has created a mosaic of cactus populations finely attuned to their environments.
 While fragmented distributions reduce interspecies competition, they also make the cacti particularly vulnerable to environmental shifts.
 In one of the harshest deserts on Earth, life has persisted not despite scarcity, but because of its ability to evolve with it.
 Today, that delicate balance faces unprecedented disruption.

-Camanchacas blown against the Coastal Range (CR) create daily fog oases for Copiapoa fields
+Camanchaca blown against the Coastal Range (CR) creates daily fog oases for Copiapoa fields

 The Atacama is a Cool Desert